shane-jeon/Into_the_DCUniverse/README.md

 For the backend of this application, I have utilized the Python programming language, in conjunction with SQLAlchemy and PostgreSQL, for database management.
 The frontend is composed of HTML, CSS, JavaScript, and React for dynamic rendering.
 I chose to use this tech stack as it allowed me to build upon the skills and knowledge I acquired during my time at Hackbright Academy, where I created my first project.
 Specifically, I aimed to expand my proficiency in JavaScript and React, which I did not have the opportunity to fully explore in my previous project.
 To gather information on the characters featured in the app, I utilized the Comic Vine API as a valuable resource, and for obtaining a list of characters introduced in the Young Justice television series, I employed web scraping techniques using Beautiful Soup library on the Young Justice Fandom Wiki page.
 By cross-referencing this list of character names with a dictionary of all characters within the DC Universe, I was able to selectively gather information on the desired characters.
 It's important to note that, as the Comic Vine API is a community-built and supported resource, there are certain limitations to the number of requests that can be made in a given time frame.
 To adhere to these restrictions, I implemented a function that enforces a delay of 1 hour after 100 requests, ensuring compliance with the API's rules while still efficiently retrieving the necessary data.

+## What I've been learning:
+*under construction*
+Understanding basic React fundamentals and making API requests with Python

 ## Challenges

 I aimed to expand my proficiency in JavaScript and React, which I did not have the